svetoslavastoyanova/wedding_agency_app/README.md

 Database:
 Postgress is used for this project.

-I will continue working on this app but I hope you like it and I hope it has the needed functionalities.
-Best wishes, stay safe!
+I hope you like it, best wishes, stay safe!